AdamStelmaszczyk/gtsa/examples/TicTacToe.md

 # [Tic Tac Toe](https://en.wikipedia.org/wiki/Tic-tac-toe)

+Also known as: Noughts and Crosses, Xs and Os.

 Tic Tac Toe is a pencil-and-paper game for two players, X and O, who take turns marking the spaces in a 3x3 grid.
 The player who succeeds in placing three respective marks in a horizontal, vertical, or diagonal row wins the game.

 <p align="center">